 Perth Airport takes the opportunity to support community programs and sponsorships, resulting in positive, sustainable benefits to communities.
 If you or your organisation would like to apply for a Community Grant, please download and complete the application form which can be found here.

 Here are some recent examples of initiatives which Perth Airport has engaged with the community.

 Auctioning items for Princess Margaret Hospital

-Perth Airport continued its strong partnership with the PMH Foundation, by donating funds to purchase equipment to assist children and their families.Recently a syringe pump and a physiotherapy bench seat.
-This equipment will improve the treatment of children in the Intensive Care Unit and those who need physical therapy as a result of spinal injuries and other neurological conditions.
+In the past, donations have included a 3D Distraction Unit, which is used in the emergency unit to engage young patients and relieve anxiety, a syringe pump and a physiotherapy bench seat to improve the treatment of children in the Intensive Care Unit and those who need physical therapy as a result of spinal injuries and other neurological conditions.

-Perth Airport was delighted to donate $25,000 to this year’s Telethon, which raised a record $16,805,622.
+Perth Airport was delighted to donate $100,000 to Telethon in 2015, which raised a record $25.8 million.

 The Channel 7 Telethon Trust is a registered charitable trust dedicated to raising funds to improve the lives of children and young people throughout Western Australia.
 Its philosophy is to financially support the medical and social welfare of children and young people, and to fund research into children’s diseases.

 Perth Airport is proud to support Telethon and looks forward to providing ongoing support into the future.

 Brad Geatches, Chief Executive Officer, Perth Airport presenting a $100,000 cheque to Channel 7 reporter Angela Tsun.